Giorgio-Zarantonello/react_saga/README.md

 # React Native Redux Saga Project

 Welcome to the React Native Redux Saga Project!
-This repository contains a React Native application designed to provide you with a comprehensive understanding of the Redux Saga library within the context of a React Native app.
+This repository contains a React Native application designed to provide a hands-on experience in understanding the Redux Saga library within the context of a React Native app.

-## Project Scope

-The main goal of this project is to guide you through the process of integrating and effectively utilizing the Redux Saga library to manage asynchronous operations in your React Native applications.
-By focusing solely on Redux Saga, you'll be able to dive deep into its concepts, patterns, and best practices, enhancing your ability to create robust and efficient mobile applications.

-## Key Learning Objectives
+## Key Features:

-By working on this project, you will achieve the following learning objectives:
+**Task Creation:** Users can add new tasks by specifying a title and description.
+Adding a new task triggers an asynchronous action managed by Redux Saga.

+**Task Modification:** Users can modify details of existing tasks, such as the title or description.
+This operation is also handled through an asynchronous action with Redux Saga.

+**Task Deletion:** Users can delete tasks that are no longer needed.
+This operation is also managed through Redux Saga.

+**Task Viewing:** A list of tasks will be displayed within the app, allowing users to clearly see the tasks they need to complete.

+**State Management with Redux:** Utilize Redux to manage the application's state, including the state of tasks.

-1. **Setting Up Redux and Redux Saga:** Learn how to configure Redux and Redux Saga within a React Native project.
+**Asynchronous Operations with Redux Saga:** Harness the power of Redux Saga to manage asynchronous operations such as adding, modifying, and deleting tasks.
+This will help you understand how Redux Saga simplifies handling asynchronous workflows within a React Native app.

-2. **Handling Asynchronous Actions:** Gain hands-on experience with creating and managing asynchronous actions using Redux Saga.

-3. **Managing Complex Flows:** Explore advanced scenarios involving sequential, parallel, and conditional asynchronous actions.

-4. **Error Handling:** Understand how to handle errors and exceptions gracefully in Redux Saga.

-5. **Testing and Debugging:** Learn strategies to effectively test and debug Redux Saga code.
+**Styling:** Create an attractive and intuitive user interface using a styling library like styled-components or react-native-styles.

+**Navigation:** Employ React Navigation to craft a seamless navigation experience across various screens of the app, such as the task list screen and task detail screen.

+**Data Persistence:** Utilize AsyncStorage or redux-persist to ensure that task data is retained even after the app is closed.

+**Testing:** Implement unit and integration tests using tools like Jest and react-native-testing-library to ensure that different parts of the app function correctly.

 ## Getting Started